vakhariaheet/Smart-Glasses/Readme.md

 ## Introduction

 This project is a prototype of a smart glasses.
-The glasses will help blind people to navigate in their environment.
+The glasses will help blind people to navigate.

 ## Hardware